-Adam Sonenshein joined FM3 after a decade of working on behalf of non-profit organizations and political candidates in California.
-Mr. Sonenshein has conducted opinion research and provided strategic advice for dozens of clients including local governments, K-12 school and community college districts, non-profit organizations, business associations, candidates for political office and ballot measure campaigns.
+Adam Sonenshein came to FM3 Research in 2013, following over a decade of experience working on behalf of non-profit organizations and political candidates in California.
+He has conducted opinion research and evaluation and provided strategic advice for dozens of clients including candidates running for political office, K-12 school and community college districts, local governments, non-profit organizations, business associations, and ballot measure campaigns.

-Adam Sonenshein received a B.A. in Political Science from Tufts University in 1998 and an M.P.P. from the UCLA Luskin School of Public Affairs in 2005 with awards for Outstanding M.P.P.
-Student of the Year and Outstanding Academic Achievement.
+Adam received a Bachelor’s degree in Political Science from Tufts University in 1998 and an Master’s of Public Policy (M.P.P.) from the UCLA Luskin School of Public Affairs in 2005 with awards for Outstanding M.P.P.
+Student of the Year and Outstanding Academic Achievement